Optimal Dose

 • People interested in reducing stress

-• People targeting specific conditions (from migraines, fibromyalgia, arthritis, sleeping disorder or any pain).
+• People targeting specific conditions (from migraines, fibromyalgia, arthritis, sleeping disorders, or any pain).

-Interviewees with CBD users assure me and point it out on obvious:
+Interviewees with CBD users assure me and point it out as obvious:

 Sometimes it works, sometimes it doesn’t.
 I lost interest in the second bottle.